hueyyeng/simple-react-lightbox/README.md

 ## Caveats 👮

-The images will have an `id` tag assigned by **Simple React Lightbox**.
-Any other `id` tag on the image will be removed.
-If you are using `id` tag in the images, I suggest you use a `class` instead.
-I don't think `id` tag on images are used a lot but if this is the case let me know and I might adjust the code in the future.
+The images will have an `id` attribute assigned by **Simple React Lightbox**.
+Any other `id` attribute on the image will be removed.
+If you are using `id` attribute in the images, I suggest you use a `class` attribute instead.
+I don't think `id` attribute on images are used a lot but if this is the case let me know and I might adjust the code in the future.

 ## Browsers support